Lutein: benefits, dosage, contraindications

 Biologic Mechanisms of the Protective Role of Lutein and Zeaxanthin in the Eye

-Lutein and zeaxanthin seem to protect against damage caused by UV radiation through antioxidant effects.
-According to animal studies, lutein reduces the risk of sunburn, UV-induced immune suppression, reduces reactive oxygen species, and directly protects against photoaging and photocarcinogenesis.
-There is evidence suggesting that supplementation with lutein and zeaxanthin could improve overall skin health and help concurrently minimize signs of premature aging.
+Lutein and zeaxanthin appear to protect against damage caused by UV radiation through antioxidant effects.
+According to animal studies, lutein reduces the risk of sunburn as well as UV-induced immune suppression, reduces reactive oxygen species, and directly protects against photoaging and photocarcinogenesis.
+There is evidence suggesting that supplementation with lutein and zeaxanthin may improve overall skin health while simultaneously helping to minimize signs of premature aging.

 Posologie